Star pufferfish

 sweetlips

-Sweetlips are medium to large fishes with thick lips and continuous dorsal fins.
-They are often inactive by day, resting or hovering in small groups near sheltered areas or under ledges.
-They feed mainly at night on invertebrates and are also eaten as food fishes.
+Sweetlips are medium to large fishes with continuous dorsal fins.
+Their name is derived from their large, fleshy lips.
+Their markings and colouration change from juveniles to maturity.
+Many species have a characteristic twisting, undulating swimming motion.
+They are often inactive by day, resting or hovering in small groups near sheltered areas or under ledges and feed at night on invertebrates.
+They are also eaten as food fishes.

-Trevallys and jacks are medium to large fast swimming predatory fishes and can often be seen attacking schools of smaller fishes like fusiliers in coral reef areas as well as in the open sea.
-Most species have silvery bodies and like to swim in small schools while jacks are often found in large schools comprising hundreds of individuals.
+Trevallys and jacks are medium to large fast swimming predatory fishes and can often be seen attacking schools of smaller fishes in coral reef areas as well as in the open sea.
+Most species have silvery bodies with narrow caudle peduncles (base of tail fin).
+Trevallys like to swim in small schools while jacks are often found in large schools comprising hundreds of individuals.
 Many of them are also eaten as food fishes.

 triggerfish